 Mistake #4: Not Enforcing ID Requirements

-To avoid such breaches, retailers must enforce ID requirements with badges and biometrics.
-Everyone working in your retail store, even top managers, should adhere to these procedures.
-You can also issue cards to regular visitors such as suppliers and shipping partners.
+Retailers must enforce ID requirements with badges and biometrics to avoid such breaches.
+Everyone in your retail store, even top managers, should adhere to these procedures.
+You can also issue regular visitors such as suppliers and shipping partners cards.

 Mistake #5: Lack of a Screening Policy

-Employee theft is a major concern for American businesses, costing them a staggering $50 billion annually.
-Retailers selling high-value-low-volume items are easy to target because employees can steal and smuggle products from the premises without a hint.
+Employee theft is a major concern for American businesses, costing them $50 billion annually.
+Retailers selling high-value, low-volume items are easy to target because employees can steal and smuggle products from the premises without a hint.

 New employees are more likely to act unscrupulously, making an employee screening policy essential for new hires.
 A clear screening policy includes criminal background checks and references.
 You can hire an agency to do it for you.